areacodelogic/flask_warbler/README.md

 # Warbler
 ## Intro

-Warbler is a Twitter clone, the backend is built with Python and Flask.
-Users are able to sign up with a password protected account, edit profile, write posts, like posts, and follow users.
-Also included unit and integration tests.
+Warbler is a server-side rendered Twitter clone in Flask.
+This app uses server-side rendering and HTML templates.
+Warbler features the ability to sign up with a password protected account, edit profile, write posts, like posts, and follow users.
+Full unit and integration tests written with the Python standard library unittest module.
+Passwords encrypted and stored in database.

 My partner and I specifically worked on: